Financial Analyst

 5 / 45

-5. Which of the following is a key reason for using SQL in financial data analysis?
+5. Which of the following is a key reason for cleaning financial data?

 6 / 45